Gabrli/Gabrli/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend  for building web applications.
+- :telescope: I’m 16 year-old guy and I'm working as a Software Engineer and contributing to frontend  for building web applications.

 - :seedling: Exploring Technical Content Writing.